jeffreyadams/atlasofliegroups-docs/_sources/tutorial/basic_commands.txt

 So, you can easily scroll back to the previous commands that you have typed by repeating this step.
 This is also useful for editing the commands without having to type them all again, as we could do in the above example by changing ``y=2`` to ``y=3`` after recalling our previous command.

-A simpler way to do this is to hit the up/down arrow keys.
+The same result can be gotten by hitting the up/down arrow keys.
 This also lets you scroll forward as well as backward.

 Back to Basic ``atlas`` Operations
 -----------------------------------

-Redifining a variable.
+Redefining a variable.

 Another useful way to redefine a variable is using the command ``:=``.
 However this works as long as the new variable is of the same data type as the old one.
 Note in the example below, that if we don't use this command we get a message "hiding previous one of type ...." ::